soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 ## Foreseen functionality

-A harvesting task typically extract records with update-date later then the last successfull Harvester run.
+A harvesting task typically extracts records with update-date later then the _last-identified successfull harvester run_.

 Harvested content is (by default) not editable for the following reasons: